 - Furniture and the firewood bin must be located at least 3 feet away from the Fire Circle.

 - Using the Fire Circle for cooking is not permitted.

 - Alcohol will not be served or consumed at the Fire Circle.

 - The responsible designate will ensure the Fire Circle is used only for ceremonies, educational opportunities, and other gatherings that are culturally appropriate.

 Extinguishing the fire

-- The fire must be immediately extinguished if the City of Prince George or the Province of BC imposes a ban on camp fires.
+- The fire must be immediately extinguished if the City of Prince George or the Province of B.C. imposes a fire ban.